Git-Harshit/Quick-Notes/README.md

 ## Features

+Key highlights of this application are:

 - Add a new note
-- Edit/Clear a note
+- Edit, Delete a note
+- Delete all notes
+- Dark theme
 - Save notes locally on device with Browsers local storage
-- Delete all notes
+- Export Notes in JavaScript Object Notation (JSON) file format

 ## Usage